 A phobia is intense anxiety and fear of a specific thing (e.g., snakes).
 Whilst it is common for all individuals to feel anxious or fearful of certain situations, animals, or objects, for some people this fear and anxiety is totally out of proportion to the actual threat and can subsequently interfere substantially with day-to-day living.
 Phobias are very common and affect people of all ages and walks of life.
 Whilst the precise cause of the phobia might vary, all phobias share several features in common.
 First, exposure to the feared object (e.g. a snake) generally causes feelings of intense fear, dread, and panic.
 The ‘fright-flight’ response is activated which causes symptoms in the body such as increased heart rate, faster breathing, upset stomach, trembling, sweating, and muscle tension.
 People with phobias recognise that their fear is irrational but they still feel an intense desire to run away or avoid the object.
 Where avoidance isn’t possible, the person generally endures the situation or object with fear and dread.

-You can have a phobia of anything and we see individuals at our clinic with all types of phobias, but some of the more common phobias include:
+You can have a phobia of anything and we see individuals at our clinic with all types of phobias, but some of the more common phobias in adults include:

 - Insects (e.g., butterflies, bees, grasshoppers, moths, cockroaches)